 One of Second Lieutenant Awdry’s platoon, who saw him actually fall, stated that ” at one time during the last stand this platoon of 64 men all told, held 500 Germans back for full three-quarters of an hour.
 Only 17 of them got away.”
 He states that Second Lieutenant Awdry was kneeling behind a mound with his revolver levelled and actually giving the command “Open fire on the Cavalry.” when he was shot through the chest.

-On a personal note, this web editor (2010) was educated at Marlborough House School in Hawkhurst, Kent.
-The school was organized around four ‘houses’ or ‘teams’: Awdry, Dunbar, Egan and Hawkins.
+On a personal note, this web editor (2010) was educated at Marlborough House School in Hawkhurst, Kent (1958 – 1964).
+The school at the time was organized around four ‘houses’ or ‘teams’: Awdry, Dunbar, Egan and Hawkins.
 So named after the first four boys killed in World War One.
-Thus Carol Awdry’s name was memoralized by the school.
-The web editor was unaware of his family connection to Awdry (the team and the person) until 2009.
+Thus Carol Awdry’s name was memorialized by the school.
+The web editor was unaware of his family’s connection to Awdry (the team and the person) until 2009.